 What Were The Long Term Results Of The War

 The echoes of war reverberate long after the guns fall silent and the soldiers return home.
-The battlefield, once a landscape of destruction, slowly heals, but the scars left on societies, economies, and political landscapes often run deep and persist for generations.
+Because of that, the battlefield, once a landscape of destruction, slowly heals, but the scars left on societies, economies, and political landscapes often run deep and persist for generations.
 Understanding the long-term results of war requires a multi-faceted approach, examining not just the immediate aftermath but also the subtle and profound changes that ripple through time.

 The Shifting Sands of Geopolitics